Spanish Coffee Cocktail with Brandy

 Servings 1 Cocktail

-Calories 562 kcal
+Calories 282 kcal

 Ingredients

-• For the Rim:
+For the Rim

-• 1 orange cut into sections
+• 1 orange cut into sections (zest first for garnish)

-For the Cocktail:
+For the Cocktail

-• 2 oz. espresso coffee
+• 2 ounces espresso coffee

-• 1 oz. regular coffee
+• 1 ounce regular coffee

-• 1 tsp raw brown sugar
+• 1 teaspoon turbinado sugar

-For the Garnish:
+For the Garnish

-• Heavy whipping cream
+• 2 tablespoons heavy whipping cream whipped

 Instructions